rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 ## Mis-use

-Physical emblems do not provide sufficient context to indicate the validity of their observed use.
+Physical emblems may not provide sufficient context to indicate the validity of their observed use.
 Physical emblems requested for use in a specific location and/or at a certain time can be re-used at other locations or times that are not authorized.
-No mechanism exists to correlate the validity of a physical emblem with specific locations, times, items, or people subject to protection.
-Such abuse is similar to known security attacks (replay, time-shifting, and location-shifting attacks).
+Limited capabilities exist to correlate the validity of a physical emblem with specific locations, times, items, or people subject to protection.

 ## Management